✈️

 After the health checkpoint you’ll pass through immigration.
 If you have a Visa On Arrival letter, follow signs to the “VOA office” so they can take your fingerprints and put the visa in your passport.
 This might be quick or take an hour or two depending on how many people are ahead of you.

 After you get your visa, you’ll queue through two immigration desks.
 The first (with a non-uniformed officer) is just checking whether your name shows up in an Interpol database.
 The second (uniformed) officer is the actual immigration official.
 The queuing process here will be confusing.
-Just relax, smile, and feel free to ask a uniformed official for help.
-They’re pretty friendly.
+Just relax, smile, and feel free to ask for help.

 After immigration you’ll pick up your bags.
 If you have trouble locating your bag, be sure to check the pile of “priority” bags which they pull off separately at the beginning of the carousel.